add2cal/add-to-calendar-button/README.md

 ### And much more

 - Well documented code, to easily understand the processes and build on top of it.
-- No external module or backend dependencies.
+- No external service or backend dependencies.
 - Fully GDPR, CCPA, and LGPD compliant by design - without the need of signing some data processing agreement.
 - FREE and easy.